Organnery/aeolus-organnery/docs/INTERNALS.md

 These wavetables can be saved (so Aeolus will be ready for use much faster next time), but only if the stops directory is writeable for the user.
-This will not be the case for a binary installation as the stops dir will be system-wide (e.g. /usr/share/aeolus/stops).
+This might not be the case for a binary installation, if the stops directory is system-wide (e.g. /usr/share/aeolus/stops).

 In order to be able to save wavetables or edited stops